SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/rsyslog.md

 ### A `/etc/rsyslog/xx-<technology>.conf` file is misconfigured

-If the Rsyslog service is failing to start, a mistyping can have been introduced in one of the `/etc/rsyslog/xx-<technology>.conf` files.
+If the Rsyslog service is failing to start, a mistyping may have been introduced in one of the `/etc/rsyslog/xx-<technology>.conf` files.

-If the Rsyslog service starts, the logs are correctly received and the `/etc/rsyslog.conf` file is correctly configured but still no logs are received.
-Then it is highly possible that the `if` condition is not correct.
+If the Rsyslog service starts, the logs are correctly received and the `/etc/rsyslog.conf` file is correctly configured, but **no logs are received**, then it is highly possible that the `if` condition is **not correct**.

 In this case:

-- Ensure the relevant `Intake Key` is provided in the template: [SEKOIA@53288 intake_key=\"**YOUR_INTAKE_KEY**\"]
+1. Ensure the relevant `Intake Key` is provided in the template: [SEKOIA@53288 intake_key=\"**YOUR_INTAKE_KEY**\"]
-- Uncomment the lines in the "/etc/rsyslog.d/00-testing.conf"
+2. Uncomment the lines in the "/etc/rsyslog.d/00-testing.conf"
-- Restart the Rsyslog service
+3. Restart the Rsyslog service
-- Use the `grep` function to filter on the relevant data from "/var/log/testing.log" file
+4. Use the `grep` function to filter on the relevant data from "/var/log/testing.log" file
-- Identify the right information on the syslog header and adapt the `if` condition accordingly
+5. Identify the right information on the syslog header and adapt the `if` condition accordingly

-> It is possible to test the your specific `if` condition by adding the following lines in the "/etc/rsyslog.d/00-testing.conf", and using your condition instead of "TO_BE_ADAPTED"
+It is possible to test your specific `if` condition.
+To do so:

+1. Add the following lines in the "/etc/rsyslog.d/00-testing.conf" and use your condition instead of "TO_BE_ADAPTED".

 ```bash
 template(name="SEKOIAIOTroubleshoot" type="string" string="<%pri%>1 %timestamp:::date-rfc3339% %hostname% %app-name% %procid% LOG [SEKOIA@53288 intake_key=\"DO_NOT_CHANGE\"] %msg%\n")